eelab-dev/EEsizer/README.md

 1. AI-assisted sizing: Get LLM-generated suggestions for transistor dimensions based on input specifications
 2. SPICE-compatible output: Generates netlists compatible with popular circuit simulators ngspice.
 3. Simulation in-loop: Achieved by LLM function calling.
 All the functions are pre-defined in the agent.
-4. Performance-aware iterative optimization**: Considers the required key AMS metrics during sizing.
+4. Performance-aware iterative optimization: Considers the required key AMS metrics during sizing.
 Result history is also used to provide a highly relevant context to enable effective in-context learning.

 ## Getting Started